Cover image by Slavko Mali

 Challenged to produce their literary Personal Bests, these authors from around the world carefully carry the reader into new minds and unexpected spaces.
 In Family Business a parent must protect their child at all costs.
 The Vanishing of M.Renoir and Saving Aaron share the same theme but in very different and unique ways.
 Time moving on and changing traditions are beautifully explored in The Projectionist, Teach a Man to Fish and Billy Luck, and that sweetest spot in life in the last days of youthful exuberance before the destruction of adulthood crashes in is perfectly captured in The Summer of Dust.
 From the deliberate comic complexity of Pregenesis to the heart-warming simplicity of The Last Haircut, and all the levels in between, each story demands reflection before moving on to the next one.

 The other unique feature of this journal is that all income from sales is distributed equally between all the authors with a story in the collection.
-This makes it effectively the first "Fair Trade" short story anthology, and ensures that the time, effort and love that each author has put into his or her work is acknowledged and remunerated fairly.
-This is not another scam to get hopeful writers to pay to see their work in a book.
-All movement of money is in the other direction, from the book publisher to the individual authors, as it should be.
+This makes it effectively the first "Fair Trade" short story anthology, and ensures that the time, inspiration and love that each of us puts into our work is fairly rewarded.
+Why is even commercial publication so often paid for with a "Thanks very much"?
+Is the labourer not worthy of his or her hire?

 Cover art submissions are also welcome and an accepted image will earn its creator an equal share in the sales revenue in the same way as an accepted story.
 Images can be in any digital format and should be about 6.25 inches X 9.25 inches (158.75 mm X 234.95 mm) at a minimum resolution of 300 DPI.

 Please send all submissions and correspondence to me, David Gardiner, at: firstname.lastname@example.org

 Cover image by Mitsu Nakayama|